-Scatter Plot is among the best-suited visualization designs for displaying causal relationships.
-Why?
+A Scatter Plot in Excel is one of the best-suited visualization designs for displaying causal relationships in data with more than 2 variables.

 In this blog, you’ll learn: